davidn-news/django-settings-env/README.rst

 | QUEUE_URL      | `env.queue_url()`

-each of which can be injected into django settings via the environment, typically from a .env file.
-The name of the file and paths search is fully customisable.
+each of which can be injected into django settings via the environment, typically from a .env file at the project root.

+The name of the file and paths searched is fully customisable.

 The url specified includes a schema that determines the "backend" class or module that handles the corresponding functionality as documented below.